GeorgeVasiliadis/MailServer/README.md

 1. Enjoy e-mailing (like... wow)

 ## Contribution
-Feel free to extend any aspect of MailServer.MailServer.
+Feel free to extend any aspect of MailServer.
 Contributions are being accepted via pull-requests on *forked* repos.

 *#ambitious*